acgetchell/CDT-plusplus/README.md

 Documentation:
 --------------
+Online documentation may be found at http://www.adamgetchell.org/CDT-plusplus/

-If you have Doxygen installed you can simply type (at the top level directory, Doxygen will recursively search):
+If you have Doxygen installed you can generate the same information by simply typing (at the top level directory, Doxygen will recursively search):

 ~~~
 # doxygen